guygreenleaf/blog/README.md

 # What This Is
-This is a starting point for user account creation and authentication using TS and MongoDB.
+This is a starting point for an app that includes user account creation and authentication using TS and MongoDB.
 This starting point includes authentication via JWT w/refresh and access tokens, validation of email and/or phone number (through Twilio's API), and more.

 # Starting scripts: